mullerdavid/ctf_writeups/cyberquest23/hereott/WRITEUP.md

 Authorization: Basic aGVyZW90dHNlbGZjYXJlOmhlcmVvdHRzZWxmY2FyZQ==
 ```

 Username: `hereottselfcare`, password: `hereottselfcare`.
-Unfortunatelly this credential is not useful for anything else either.
+Unfortunately this credential is not useful for anything else either.

 Replicating such requests via curl looks like the following.